Smart homes sound impressive… until you try to figure out how they actually work.

 And here’s something people don’t realize until later:

-Once you build one working project, the rest stop feeling difficult.
+Once you build one working project, the rest will feel difficult.
 They start making sense.

 Getting Started: Tools You Actually Need